All you Need to Know About Doing Business As (DBA)

 All your loved ones call you or know a name that differs from the one that is printed on your birth certificate or passport.
 This doesn’t change your identity.
 DBA is exactly the commercial version of it.

-If you are new to the world of business, you might be wondering why there is a need to have a fictitious name for your business?
+If you are new to the world of business, you might be wondering why there is a need to have a fictitious name for your business.
 A company may need a DBA for various reasons and it is indeed a good decision to have a fictitious name for a company.
-In fact, it might work as a good business strategy.
+It might work as a good business strategy.

 What is a Doing Business As (DBA)?